 - mail

-Here, you can see two containers mailandmessage.
+.
 Mail container comes straight from the Docker Hub boky/postfix while message is a simple java contaner defined in the following Dockerfile

 # Alpine Linux with OpenJDK JRE